Lynda: Gluten is a protein found mostly in wheat, rye, spelt, barley, kamut, bulgur, and triticale.

 Wheat contains amylopectin A, which is digested more easily than other carbohydrates and raises blood sugar levels faster and higher than sucrose.
 All of which increase the risk of type 2 diabetes.

-High blood sugar leads to an increase in insulin levels.
-The greater the insulin level, the more fat is deposited, especially in the belly, otherwise known as “wheat belly.”
+High blood sugar leads to more fat is deposited, especially in the belly, otherwise known as “wheat belly.”

 Increase in appetite